 6. TD Aeroplan Visa Infinite Card

-The TD Aeroplan Visa Infinite Card – The TD Aeroplan Visa Infinite Card is yet another winner for Aeroplan fans.
+The TD Aeroplan Visa Infinite Card is another option for travelers who regularly earn and redeem Aeroplan points.

 It has a welcome offer and earning rates that will help you rack up points fast.
 If you like additional baggage and priority benefits, this card has you covered.